 As is always the case with themed restaurants, the gimmick or the experience may be all well and fun but the question is – does the food hold up?
 After all, that is where your dollar is heading.
 At NINJA, you can expect Japanese themed surf and turf – a unique variety of sushi and shashimi as well as plentiful steaks grilled to your liking and succulent chicken and salmon teriyaki.
 Their menu boasts a variety of set meals ranging in price from $39 (the Sanada set that includes a Caesar salad, spicy tuna roll, and chicken teriyaki) to $69 (the Sarutobi set is a lavish feast boasting miso lobster bisque, deep fried calamari, mango salmon rolls, and your choice of either a prime NY strip steak or a prime rib eye steak).
 They even have a vegetarian course menu that includes a carrot orange salad, vegetable sushi and a Portobello mushroom burger.
 Certain menu items (marked appropriately with the ninja star) come with more bang for your buck, literally, with a dazzling “ninja display” as the dish is presented to the table.
 If picking and choosing off the menu is more your desire, NINJA also has a bountiful a la carte menu with a kid’s menu and your standard burgers, ribs, and buttermilk chicken for those who dine within a palette closer to home.

 We indulged in both the Sarutobi set and the Yukimura set that included miso soup – and not your standard sushi restaurant miso soup that may have a few bits of tofu and seaweed in the broth, this one was hearty and filled with daikon and carrots – and edamame; a light and flavourful tempura course with peppers, chicken, and shrimp.
 As well, teriyaki salmon and a nigiri shashimi and sushi set complete with yellowtail, tuna, salmon, squid, and red shrimp shashimi along with a California roll and tuna, yellowtail, salmon, shrimp, ikura, and tamago nigiri sushi.
-This is the first time I’ve encountered a full raw shrimp, head and all, included with a shashimi set which is perfect for the more daring seafood lovers out there.

 We had a wonderful dining experience with the food at NINJA but what also made the evening memorable was simply the atmosphere of the venue and the warm and funny tableside manner of the hosts, the servers, and mostly the magicians.
 We were visited by two tableside magicians during our evening who both dazzled us with impressive sleight of hand card tricks and illusions.

 If you’re a New York native or you’re visiting like we were, NINJA is a wonderful, lively and fun dining experience that you won’t soon forget.
 It’s great for families, date night, and any kind of celebration.
-I can only imagine the special ninja tricks the staff would pull out of their hats for a birthday.
+We can only imagine the special ninja tricks the staff would pull out of their hats for a birthday.
 If you’re looking for a fun way to enjoy a dinner out and want to explore something new, exciting, and certainly off the beaten path, then book a reservation and be prepared to stay on alert.
 You never know when the ninja will attack.